Neospec

 with a lot of shared state that is hard to keep track of.
 If you really want a

-sort of “grouping” you could define a different Neospec::Suite
+sort of “grouping” you could define a different Neospec::Suite that does what

 you want.